slavabarkov/smalltabnets/README.md

   <img src="https://github.com/user-attachments/assets/766f446c-c17c-44d9-bee6-02be56eaec12" alt="Modern neural networks for small tabular datasets"/>
 </p>

-An evaluation framework from the paper **"Modern Deep Neural Networks for Small Tabular Datasets: Insights from Digital Soil Mapping"**
+An evaluation framework from the paper **"Modern Neural Networks for Small Tabular Datasets: The New Default for Field-Scale Digital Soil Mapping?"**

 This repository provides a unified framework for evaluating modern deep neural networks on small tabular datasets, evaluated on 31 field- and farm-scale digital soil mapping datasets from [LimeSoDa](https://github.com/a11to1n3/LimeSoDa).